Consensys/doc.teku/docs/index.md

 * Proposes and attests blocks.
 * Provides enterprise focused metrics with Prometheus.
 * Has REST APIs for managing Eth 2.0 node operations.
-* Has external key management to manage your validator signing keys.
+* Has external key management to manage validator signing keys.